 Alternatively referred to as the mb, mainboard, mobo, mobd, backplane board, base board, main circuit board, planar board, system board, or a logic board on Apple computers.
 The motherboard is a printed circuit board that is the foundation of a computer, located at the bottom of the computer case.
-It allocates power and allows communication to and between the CPU (central processing unit), RAM (random-access memory), and all other computer hardware components to function and communicate with each other.
+It allocates power and allows communication to and between the CPU (central processing unit), RAM (random-access memory), and all other computer hardware components and allows them to communicate with one another.